Ludo Skill Arena India Latest Edition

 • Action: Bring out three different tokens.

-• Scenario C: 4-Player High-Chaos Game
+• Scenario C: 4-Player Game (High Chaos)

 Common Opening Mistakes to Avoid

-• The Single Token Sprint: Moving one piece as far as possible while others stay in base.
-If that piece is captured, you lose 100% of your progress.
+• The "Single Runner" Fallacy: Focusing all movement on one token while leaving three in the base.
+If that one token is cut, you lose 100% of your progress.

 Pre-Game Strategy Checklist